thiagoa/thiagoa.github.io/_posts/2021-07-29-command-line-history-tricks.markdown

 ## A general example

-To reference arguments from the current command, use the `!#:N` shortcut.
+First, I want to give you a general idea of how shell history features can be used productively.

+To reference arguments from the current line, you can resort to the `!#:N` shorthand.
 For example, say you want to rename a file:

 ```sh
 mv some/long/path/name !#:1